Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Evaluation of the Qubit-Binary System

 \item Else if $\quad Q \geq \frac{1}{2} - \frac{\det(\rho)}{q_0}$ then

 \item Else if $\quad \frac{ \det(\rho)}{1 - q_0} - \frac{1}{2} \leq Q \leq \frac{1}{2} - \frac{\det(\rho)}{q_0}$ then,

-where $\Delta' :=\left(q_0(1 - q_0) - \det(\rho)\right)\det(\rho)$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{appB}. \end{proof} Interestingly, when the input state is prepared with the diagonal density operator along the eigenbasis of the output state (i.e. $\rho_2 =0$), the optimal matrices $N_{opt}$ and $\rho- N_{opt}$ produce the classical binary optimal transport scheme.
+where $\Delta' :=\left(q_0(1 - q_0) - \det(\rho)\right)\det(\rho)$. \end{enumerate} } \fi \end{theorem} \begin{proof} See Appendix \ref{appC}. \end{proof} Interestingly, when the input state is prepared with the diagonal density operator along the eigenbasis of the output state (i.e. $\rho_2 =0$), the optimal matrices $N_{opt}$ and $\rho- N_{opt}$ encompasses the classical binary optimal transport scheme.
 One can see that the first and second conditions reduce to $q_0\geq \rho_1$ and $q_0 < \rho_1$ and the third condition is empty.
+However, the distortion value will be obviously different.